sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 3: add SSH public key to `authorized_keys`

-> This step is only required if server was configured without public key authentication.
+> This step is only required if server was configured without SSH public key.

 On Mac, run: